Architecture Guide

 Z-Order Pinning

-win.setAlwaysOnTop(true, 'screen-saver') pins the window at the screen-saver z-level — above almost every other OS element, including fullscreen applications and system dialogs.
+win.setAlwaysOnTop(true, 'screen-saver') pins the window at the screen-saver z-level — above almost every other OS element, including fullscreen applications.

 3